cloudmesh/cloudmesh-cloud/documentation/source/aws.md

 ### config.py

-This python class is helping the project read the configuration of instances.
+This python class is reading the configuration of instances.
 In the yaml file, we set three types of instances: cloud, cluster and default, and the [`config.py`] could return relative block information of them.

 ### resource.py